 Please see the higher education guidance for more information.

 Are university students who live away from home expected to return home?

 We are asking all students living in Wales, and all our Welsh students living outside Wales, to help us keep Wales safe by not travelling frequently between university and home.

 You should only move between your term time address and your home address if absolutely necessary, for example for work, to provide or receive care or because of concerns about your wellbeing.
 You should not return home for a ‘visit’ during this period.
 You should not travel home if you have been asked to self-isolate or have Covid-19 symptoms.

 The decision whether or not to open colleges for face to face learning in alert level 4 is kept under review in line with the latest public health and scientific evidence and information.

 For the latest information on how colleges are operating, please see our college guidance.

 Will I still be able to use childcare and play services at alert level 4?

-There is guidance available to help childcare settings ensure that their services are safe.
+There is guidance to help childcare settings ensure that their services are safe.
 This is not expected to change immediately, although we will be keeping it under review.
 Guidance for operating open access play settings remains in place and will not change.

 Can family or friends provide informal childcare?